vikingeducation/prep_basics/test-yourself-answers.md

 #### Script

+There are two types of programming languages: compiled languages ("programs" or "apps") and scripting languages ("scripts").

+Compiled languages are programming languages that write the core code of programs and apps.
+With few execptions, this code does not change.
+To run the program (called "executing the program"), the source code must be compiled first.
+"Compiling" is when you run source code through a "compiler."
+A compiler is a piece of software that takes your source code and translates it to "machine code," which allows the computer to execute your program.

+Scripting languages, on the other hand, control other apps.
+A script is "interpreted" by the app it's controlling, rather than being compiled into machine code.
+(By Jarrick)

+Scripts control another application.
 Magic invocation, which could be casted by mage in a matter of a minutes.
 Don`t need tough preparations and internisation.
 You could write spells in .rb files and than order your _Ruby_ individual to cast it.

 *Contributed by [Shamash](https://github.com/Shamash2014)*